Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 Now fill in the rest of your character sheet.

 #### Record Class Features
-Look at your class’s feature table in chapter 3, and write down the level 1 features.
+Look at your class's feature table in chapter 3, and write down the level 1 features.
 The class features are detailed in that same chapter.

 Some class features offer choices.
 Make sure to read all your features and make any offered choices.

 #### Fill In Numbers
 Note these numbers on your character sheet.

 ***Saving Throws.*** For the saving throws you have proficiency in, add your Proficiency Bonus to the appropriate ability modifier and note the total.
-Some players also like to note the modifier for saving throws they’re not proficient in, which is just the relevant ability modifier.
+Some players also like to note the modifier for saving throws they're not proficient in, which is just the relevant ability modifier.

 ***Skills.*** For skills you have proficiency in, add your Proficiency Bonus to the ability modifier associated with that skill, and note the total.
-You might also wish to note the modifier for skills you’re not proficient in, which is just the relevant ability modifier.
+You might also wish to note the modifier for skills you're not proficient in, which is just the relevant ability modifier.

 ***Passive Perception.*** Sometimes your DM will determine whether your character notices something without asking you to make a Wisdom (Perception) check; the DM uses your Passive Perception instead.
-Passive Perception is a score that reflects a general awareness of your surroundings when you’re not actively looking for something.
+Passive Perception is a score that reflects a general awareness of your surroundings when you're not actively looking for something.
 Use this formula to determine your Passive Perception score:

 <p style="text-align:center;">